 If you fear you can become trapped by a seat belt in an accident, you can purchase seat belt cutters that enable you to cut a jammed seat belt in seconds.
-You can clip them onto a sun visor or in the driver’s side door so they're accessible in case of emergencies.
+You can clip them onto a sun visor or in the driver’s side door, so they are accessible in case of emergencies.
 In general, seat belts are vital in preventing vehicle ejection.

 They also prevent you from being thrown against other passengers, the steering wheel, or the windshield.

-But what if your car goes underwater and your seat belt becomes a huge obstacle in getting to safety?
+But what if your car goes underwater and your seat belt becomes a massive obstacle in getting to safety?
 Well, NHTSA says that water submersion or fire following a crash is extremely rare.

 If they are improperly designed or defective, seat belts can cause injury and may even cost lives.
-A defective seat belt can allow you to be ejected from a vehicle during an accident or hit a windshield, causing catastrophic injuries such as spinal cord injuries and traumatic brain injuries (TBIs) that last a lifetime.
+A defective seat belt can allow you to be ejected from a vehicle during an accident or hit a windshield, causing catastrophic injuries that can last a lifetime, such as:

 Seat belt defects include, but are not limited to:

 Following a car accident where seat belt defects caused you debilitating physical injuries, traumatic emotional pain, and medical bills, the person or entity responsible for the seat belt defect could be held financially liable for your injury-related costs.